 What we can learn from this SaaS design

-The use of templates decreases the mental effort people need to take to create something new, and therefore users can quicker reach their goals and start benefiting from the application.
+The use of templates decreases the mental effort people need to take to create something new, and therefore users can reach their goals quicker.
+Application design as a whole works for it.

 Typeform’s templates have all characteristics needed to shorten users’ time to value.

-- They are easy to browse and well-structured.
-Because of a clear list of categories and a search bar, it’s a no-brainer for a person to find the needed template as fast as possible.
+- Make sure your templates are easy to browse and well-structured.
+Typeform has a clear list of categories and a search bar, so it’s a no-brainer for a person to find the needed template as fast as possible.

-- They have a minimalist design.
-There are no useless elements in Typeform’s templates that exist only for visual beauty.
+- Go for minimalist design.
+There are no useless elements in Typeform’s templates that exist only for the aesthetics.
 Each interface element and piece of content has its purpose.
 The right use of white space and sufficient contrast focus doesn’t create distractions for the user and make templates light, and easy to perceive.

-- They are easy to edit.
+- Make sure the templates are easy to edit.
 The template editor’s design is intuitive, as each button has a clear copy so that even new users can quickly understand how to make changes and customize forms according to their needs.

-Managing regular work tasks isn’t that fun, therefore to somehow make this routine process more engaging and cheer up users as they succeed with another task, Asana came up with celebration creatures.
-If enabling the celebration feature in the Profile Settings, users will see a unicorn, yeti, narwhal, or phoenix congratulating them on completing a task.
+Managing regular work tasks isn’t that fun, so to somehow make this routine process more engaging and cheer up users as they succeed with another task, Asana came up with celebration creatures.
+After enabling the celebration feature in the Profile Settings, users will see a unicorn, yeti, narwhal, or phoenix congratulating them on completing a task.

 The creatures appear randomly, not each time, but the more tasks are completed the higher is the chance to meet them.